home - Electricity

 Children's room

 A safe and harmless Venetian woman will help to decorate the nursery, both in bright and rich colors, and in calm and delicate colors.
-The plaster mix is \u200b\u200bconsidered a self-sufficient finishing element that significantly transforms the room and makes it much more effective.
+The plaster mix is considered a self-sufficient finishing element that significantly transforms the room and makes it much more effective.

 Living room or hall

 With this unique wall decoration with a special structural character, you can achieve a variety of effects on ceilings or walls.
-For the living room, classic plaster, silk, velvet, concrete or travertine surface is suitable.
+For the living room, classic plaster, silk, velvet, concrete or travertino surface is suitable.

 On the kitchen